Frequently Asked Questions

 Medicare offers rebates for psychological consultations.
 To obtain a rebate, you need to visit your GP and explain your mental health issues.
 It is advisable to book a longer consultation with your GP so that there is an adequate time to develop a Mental Health Care Plan (MHCP).
 Once you have the MHCP and a referral letter from your GP, you are then entitled to claim a Medicare rebate for sessions.
 You will need to bring the referral and the MHCP is to the initial session with your psychologist.

-10. Are psychological consultations covered by private health insurance rebates?
+10. Are Clinical Psychological consultations covered by private health insurance rebates?

 Yes, provided you have Extras cover, you can claim a rebate from your Private Health Insurance cover.
 Please check first with your individual Health Insurance provider to be certain.
 The Health Insurance Rebate cannot be used to top up the Medicare Rebate.